Bachelorette party finds burglar inside their Nashville Airbnb - NewsBreak

 The girls ran out of the house and called the police.

-“I didn’t realize how common it is, and [the police] said we were the third call that night,” Johnson said.Colorado wolf sighting turns out to be pack of Saint Bernard dogs
+“I didn’t realize how common it is, and [the police] said we were the third call that night,” Johnson said.Reese Witherspoon becomes part-owner of Nashville MLS team

 Metro police told WKRN that known Airbnbs are often easy targets for repeat offenders and there have been 30 calls for service at that West End Circle address since the beginning of the year.
 Half of those calls were “proactive checks” for police to patrol suspicious activity.